msuozzo/netsec-proj/README.txt

 === Generating Certificates ===
     The client and server use PEM-formatted keys and certs.
-These can be generated using the bash script (short wrapper around an OpenSSL command):
+The keys and certs we used for development are included in the repository but they can also be generated using the included bash script (a short wrapper around OpenSSL):
         a) For server:-
           ./create_cert.sh server